What are Keys and KeyWays (Shaft Key)?

 1. Sunk Keys

-Sunk keys are types of keys that are designed so that half-thickness of the rod is sunk into the shaft and the remaining half will be for the keyseat.
+Sunk keys are types of keys that are designed so that half the thickness of the rod is sunk into the shaft and the remaining half will be for the keyseat.
 For the attainment of this keyed joint, accuracy is very important.

-For instance, if a key is 8mm, the shaft keyway will be machined at a depth of 4.1mm same as the keyseat.
-Sunk keys are of different types, which include:
+For instance, if a key is 8mm, the shaft keyway will be machined at a depth of 4.1 mm, the same as the keyseat.
+Sunk keys are of different types, which include

 • Rectangular/square keys